TrollskogenMC/trollskogen-api/README.md

 * GET /home/:id - Retrieve a single home
 * POST /home - Add a new home
 * PATCH /home/:id - Edit a home
+* POST /user - Add a new user
+* PATCH /user/:id - Edit a user

 Fields in request objects and response objects are to be written in [snake_case](https://en.wikipedia.org/wiki/Snake_case) fashion.